Mpox

-Sindecuse Health Center staff are monitoring the ongoing spread of monkeypox.
-The medical staff are provided with updates by the Michigan Dept. of Health and Human Services, Kalamazoo County Health and Community Services and the American College Health Association regarding the risks, spread and treatment of monkeypox.
+Sindecuse Health Center staff are monitoring the ongoing spread of Mpox.
+The medical staff are provided with updates by the Michigan Dept. of Health and Human Services, Kalamazoo County Health and Community Services and the American College Health Association regarding the risks, spread and treatment of Mpox.
 Health center staff are prepared to detect cases and collaborate with local and state health agencies regarding current treatment options.

 Access Kalamazoo County Resources, including vaccination

-• Monkeypox is spread through:
+• Mpox is spread through:

 • Direct contact with an infectious rash, scabs, or body fluids